 10.4.
 Dissemination format - microdata access

-Statistics Lithuania may, on the basis of contracts concluded with higher education institutions or research institutes, provide statistical data to researchers of these higher education institutions and research institutes to carry out specific statistical analyses for research purposes.
-Statistical data are provided in accordance with the provisions specified in the Description of Procedure for Data Depersonalisation and Pseudonymisation.
-More information is available on the Official Statistics Portal, in the section Data Provision.
+State Data Agency (Statistics Lithuania) may, on the basis of contracts concluded with higher education institutions or research institutes, provide statistical data to researchers of these higher education institutions and research institutes to carry out specific statistical analyses for research purposes.
+Statistical data are provided in accordance with the provisions specified in the Description of the Procedure for Data Anonymization and Pseudonymization (only in Lithuanian).
+More information is available on the Official Statistics Portal, in the section Data Provision (only in Lithuanian).

 SPPI quality indicators (in Lithuanian and English) are prepared each quarter and published on the Official Statistical Portal as metadata.